 - Flick about 2-3 tsp / 10-15ml cold water over the back of the silicone paper and spread over lightly with your fingers.

 - Carefully peel away the paper taking care not to rip the sides of the sponge away, then leave to cool.

 - Meanwhile, cut the strawberries in half lengthways and lightly fold about three-quarters of them together with the vanilla powder and icing sugar into the lightly whipped cream.

-- Using a saucer or a plate as a guide cut two circles out of each of the sponges, the biggest you The trimmings can be used for trifles, Tiramisu or ground up and used in my favourite ‘Queen of Puddings’, they will freeze perfectly.
+- Using a saucer or a plate as a guide, cut two circles out of each of the sponges, The trimmings can be used for trifles, Tiramisu or ground up, and they will freeze perfectly.

 - Half fill the sponge circles with the cream, mint and strawberry mixture, fold over to make a nice full split, dust with unrefined icing sugar.